Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 1.3.1 Setting your LATEX processor

-In this book I recommend that you use XƎLATEX unless you have a compelling reason not to.
-In my view the ability to handle natively-installed system fonts as well as UTF-8 characters while retaining the flexibility of the LATEX package system sets them well above the other processors (I’m not going to be dealing with Lua’s scripting or ConTEXt’s typographical abilities here).
+In this book I recommend that you use LuaLATEX unless you have a compelling reason not to.
+In my view the ability to handle natively-installed system fonts as well as Unicode characters and create a PDF direct while retaining the flexibility of the LATEX package system sets it well above the other processors (I’m not going to be dealing with Lua’s scripting or ConTEXt’s typographical abilities here).

-• a few packages (now a very small number) which positively require a processor which creates an old-style .dvi file;
+• a few packages (now a very small number) which positively require a processor which creates an old-style DVI file;

 • some specific packages still rely on raw Postscript features which need DVI-to-Postscript conversion first, before the PS output can be converted to PDF; and some DVI-to-Postscript converters cannot handle the (eXtended DVi (XDV)) format produced by XƎLATEX;